fluentassertions/fluentassertions/docs/_pages/upgradingtov6.md

 Lastly, if you want to verify than an enum has a specific integral value, you can use `HaveValue`.

 When comparing object graphs with enum members, we have constrained when we consider them to be equivalent.
-An enum is now only considered to be equivalent to an enum of the same of another type, but you can control whether they should equal by name or by value.
+An enum is now only considered to be equivalent to an enum of the same or another type, but you can control whether they should equal by name or by value.
 The practical implications are that the following examples now fails.
 ```cs
 var subject = new { Value = "One" };